10 Best UX Research Methods and When To Use Them

 9. Prototyping

-Prototyping allows you to explore concepts and ideas based on a crafted mock-up of your website, app or other product.
+Prototyping allows you to explore concepts and ideas based on a crafted mock-up of your website, app, or product.

 10. Usability Tests